UshanAlwis98/HTML-AND-CSS-PRACTISE/README.md

       <a href="https://ibb.co/Z0JY7m8"><img src="https://i.ibb.co/kty9v18/Converse-img.jpg" alt="Converse-img" border="0"></a>
 </p>

+💡**_Key things learn_**
 This repository is a collection of exercises designed to enhance my HTML and CSS skills.
 Each exercise focuses on:

       ✅ Semantic HTML
       ✅ CSS styling techniques